brunonatali/install/README.md

 ### Individual
 A common use is the individual installation of the application, for that, consider having the folder structure as shown in `Folder structure`.

+Before continue observe that if service was instaled this component will update .service file and perform a daemon-reload, and if is active (runing) before install starts, service will be autoatically started after instalation is finished.

 - Let's create a simple configuration file, "installation / install-instructions.json":

 ```json